Noetherian $\pi$-bases and Telg\'arsky's Conjecture: Introduction

 \section{Introduction}

+This article consists of some results about Noetherian families and \2's strategies in the Banach Mazur game, along with establishing connections between them.

+Through the examination of Noetherian families in topological spaces, we prove that every topological space has a Noetherian $\pi$-base.
+Because this is a highly general result, it's possible that someone has previously proven it.
+Nevertheless, we did not encounter this result elsewhere.

+We represent the Noetherian $\pi$-base of a topological space with a matrix-like table, which we call the Noetherian table.
+By using a Noetherian $\pi$-base which has a "special" Noetherian table, we investigate \2's 2-tactic in $BM(X)$.

-Telg{\'a}rsky mentioned that it is an unsettled question (posed by Debs) whether a winning strategy of \2 in $BM(X)$ can be reduced to a 2-tactic.
+Historically, Telg{\'a}rsky mentioned that it is an unsettled question (posed by Debs) whether a winning strategy of \2 in $BM(X)$ can be reduced to a 2-tactic.
 He also conjectured that a $(k+1)$-tactic of \2 cannot be reduced, in general, to a $k$-tactic (\cite{telgarsky1987topological}, p.
 236).
-Recently in \cite{brian2021telgarsky}, there is an attack on the conjecture.

-In \cite{brian2021telgarsky}, assuming $\mathsf{GCH}+\square$, the authors showed that if \2 has a winning strategy in $BM(X)$, then \2 has a 2-tactic in $BM(X)$ where $X$ is a $T_3$ space.
-Thus, they deduced that assuming $\mathsf{GCH}+\square$ Telg{\'a}rsky's Conjecture is not true for $T_3$ spaces.

-In this study, we prove that for any topological space $X$ if $\pi w(X)\leq \omega_1$ and \2 has a winning strategy in $BM(X)$, then \2 has a 2-tactic in $BM(X)$.
-Thus, assuming $\mathsf{CH}$, we show that if $X$ is a separable $T_3$ space and \2 has a winning strategy in $BM(X)$, then \2 has a 2-tactic in $BM(X)$.
-Therefore, for any space $X$ with $\pi w(X)\leq \omega_1$ or assuming $\mathsf{CH}$ for any separable $T_3$ space, we prove that answer of Debs's question is affirmative and Telg{\'a}rsky's Conjecture is not true.

-Let's take a closer look at what has been done before and what we have done in this article.
-It is known that if \2 has a winning strategy in $BM(X)$ where $X$ has a $\pi$-base $\mathcal{B}$ with the following (*)-property, then \2 has a 2-tactic (the Galvin's theorem (unpublished), see Theorem 37 in \cite{bartoszynski1993covering}, for the proof see Theorem 2.4 in \cite{brian2021telgarsky}).
+It is known that if \2 has a winning strategy in $BM(X)$ where $X$ has a $\pi$-base $\mathcal{B}$ with the following (*)-property, then \2 has a 2-tactic (this is Galvin's theorem (unpublished), see Theorem 37 in \cite{bartoszynski1993covering}, for the proof see Theorem 2.4 in \cite{brian2021telgarsky}).

-(*)-property: For any $B\in \mathcal{B}$ there exists a cellular family $\mathcal{A}_B\subseteq \tau(U)$ such that $|\mathcal{A}_B|\geq |\{V \in\mathcal{B}: B \subseteq V \}|$.
+(*)-property: For any $B\in \mathcal{B}$ there exists a cellular family $\mathcal{A}_B\subseteq \tau(B)$ such that $|\mathcal{A}_B|\geq |\{V \in\mathcal{B}: B \subseteq V \}|$.